denisidoro/reseau/README.md

 ### Accessing state from other nodes

 It's up to you how to expose state between nodes.

 You can either pass a getter lambda function to child controllers or define public functions or even prevent it whatsoever, for encapsulation reasons.
-One native, quick way to do this is to make your root controller extend `HolderController` and use an extension function that returns the state observable for a given controller by its name.
+One native, quick way to do this is to make your root controller extend `RootController` and use an extension function that returns the state observable for a given controller by its name.

 If we name our controllers accordingly and do the necessary modifications, our log controller could be as follows: